apache/parquet-format/LogicalTypes.md

 expressed as a mix of months and days because there is not a constant conversion from days to months.

-The sort order used for `INTERVAL` is `UNSIGNED`, produced by sorting by the value of months, then days, then milliseconds with unsigned comparison.
+The sort order used for `INTERVAL` is unsigned, produced by sorting by the value of months, then days, then milliseconds with unsigned comparison.

 ## Embedded Types